Resources

 Encouraging multicultural competence in residents to create educated global citizens.

-Graduate House Community Participant Status
+Graduate House Community Participant Status (GCPS)

 The addition of this GCPS to the curriculum is to foster a culture of participation, inclusion and community that residents have expressed needing more of in Grad House.
 This status will foster this culture by encouraging communication among residents through the suitemate agreement and the one-on-one, which may bolster individual connections that constitute a larger community of people.
 Additionally, the requirement of participation in programs will encourage residents to engage in community through both modelling an example of community and by giving them a platform in which they can forge their own community.